emjotde/emjotde.github.io/projects/wihibi/index.md

 layout: default
 title: WiHiBi
 resource: true
 summary: Bitext extraction from Wikipedia Revision Histories.
-Tools parallel resources for a multitude of languages.
+Tools and parallel resources for a multitude of languages.
 ---